Non-Domestic Sewer Permit Application Forms & Payment

 Before you can obtain a building permit, you must have both your Land Use Application and Sewer Permit.

-- You should first obtain your Land Use Application from the Hamilton Township Supervisors' office.
+- You will need to obtain your Land Use Application from the Hamilton Township Supervisors' office and provide a copy of that permit to our office as part of your sewer permit application.

 Permit Fees & Payment

-Payment of permit fees can now be made online through the website/secure customer portal.
-If you prefer to pay online, please indicate this when you submit your sewer permit; upon receipt of the sewer permit we will set up the account and email you information you will need to make the payment electronically.
+Payment of permit fees can now be made electronically through our website at the link above.
 If you do not want to pay electronically, then payment must either be mailed or brought to our office at: 1270 Crottlestown Road, Chambersburg.
-Costs for all Non-Domestic permit applications are based upon estimated usage and are as follows:
+Costs for all Non-Domestic permit applications are based upon estimated usage.

 Non-Domestic Sewer Permit Costs: